-- Unauthorized use of notes, text, the internet, or other aids during an examination. - Copying from another student's work. - Unauthorized communication during an examination. - Intentionally viewing a test before it is administered. - Storing notes in a portable electronic device for use during an examination.
+- Unauthorized use of notes, text, the internet, or other aids during an examination. - Copying from another student's work. - Logging in and taking an exam for another individual. - Unauthorized communication during an examination. - Intentionally viewing a test before it is administered. - Storing notes in a portable electronic device for use during an examination.